-A uniform legal definition of the term 'migrant' does not exist at the international level.
-Some policymakers, international organizations, and media outlets understand and use the word 'migrant' as an umbrella term to cover both migrants and refugees.
-For instance, global statistics on international migration typically use a definition of 'international migration' that would include many asylum-seeker and refugee movements.
+A uniform legal definition of the term ‘migrant’ does not exist at the international level.
+Some policymakers, international organizations, and media outlets understand and use the word ‘migrant’ as an umbrella term to cover both migrants and refugees.
+For instance, global statistics on international migration typically use a definition of ‘international migrant’ that would include many asylum-seekers and refugees.

 Blurring the terms ‘refugees’ and ‘migrants’ takes attention away from the specific legal protections refugees require, such as protection from refoulement and from being penalized for crossing borders without authorization in order to seek safety.
 There is nothing illegal about seeking asylum – on the contrary, it is a universal human right.
 Conflating ‘refugees’ and ‘migrants’ can undermine public support for refugees and the institution of asylum at a time when more refugees need such protection than ever before.

 We need to treat all human beings with respect and dignity.
 We need to ensure that the human rights of migrants are respected.
 At the same time, we also need to provide an appropriate legal and operational response for refugees, because of their particular predicament, and to avoid diluting state responsibilities towards them.
 For this reason, UNHCR always refers to ‘refugees’ and ‘migrants’ separately, to maintain clarity about the causes and character of refugee movements and not to lose sight of the specific obligations owed to refugees under international law.

 6. Do all migrants really always ‘choose’ to migrate?